-We use Beebots in every year group, building on children's programming skills year on year.
+We use Beebots and Bluebots in every year group, building on children's programming and problem solving skills year on year.

 In Year R, children explore Beebot and learn how it works through trial and error and playing with the Beebots.
 They use linear mats and learn to clear the memory before programming as well as creating their own scenarios such as sending beebot through a tunnel or into a home.

 In Year 1, children begin by exploring the notion of algorithms 'unplugged'.
 They give verbal instructions to complete tasks and begin writing them down.
 They then begin to write their own simple programs and debug using a Beebot grid.

 In Year 2, children visit programming a couple of times.
 Initially during their Ahoy There! topic the children write programs to find buried pirate treasure.
 By the end of Year 2 they are beginning to write their own complex programs and debug.
 They predict the outcome of others' programs.

 In addition to Beebot, we use on-screen turtles such as Logo, Terry the Turtle and Beebot on-screen versions.